titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 ```
 	vec3 color = iPalette[TE_PANEL];

+	// to get individual color channel values
+	float red = color.r;   // also color.x or color[0]
+	float green = color.g; // also color.y or color[1]
+	float blue = color.b;  // also color.z or color[2]
 ```

 -----
 ### Audio Uniforms

 #### beat (uniform float beat;)
-Sawtooth wave that moves from 0 to 1 on the beat
+Sawtooth wave that moves from 0 to 1 with the beat.
+On the beat the value will be 0, then ramp up to 1 before the next beat triggers.

 #### sinPhaseBeat (uniform float sinPhaseBeat;)
-Sinusoidal wave that alternates between 0 and 1 on the beat.
+Sinusoidal wave that alternates between 0 and 1 with the beat.

 #### bassLevel (uniform float bassLevel;)
 Average level of low frequency content in the current audio signal.